dragoncoder047/tinya/README.md

 [ZzFXM]: https://github.com/keithclark/ZzFXM
 [BeepBox]: https://github.com/johnnesky/beepbox

-> [!IMPORTANT]
-> If you want to port TinyA to another language, it **must** support IEEE-754 signed zeros.
-TinyA uses the sign bit to denote different behaviors even in places where the rest of the value can be zero.
-You have been warned.
->
-> Javascript does, but JSON does not, so TinyA provides its own encoding and decoding wrappers (see below).

 ## General topology

 To be able to create the maximum variety of sound effects, TinyA implements a highly configurable audio pipeline, which can create many different sound effects.